 - I’ll do that when I lose 5 pounds…

 - I’ll do that when I get married, or when I have kids, finish college, get that promotion, move house, or retire…

 The sad fact is that usually the perfect time in the future never arrives.

 And before you know it the kids are now gone living their dreams, or choosing to do it sometime in the future, and you are sitting on your front porch with a lukewarm tea and the Sunday paper just waiting around to die.

 Craig and I have been pretty good about doing what we want to do now, but every now and then something will pop up and we’ll say

 “We’ll do that when…”

-That is when we need to be aware that the when will never come and if it is something we really want to do we have to do it now.
+IF it is something we really want to do we have to do it NOW

 “Well really there is no better time.
 No reason to wait”